xperthut/Hyppo-XD/README.md

   }
 ```

-## (UNIX users)Clean and build the package ##
+## Clean and build the package ##
-Use following commands to clean the solutions that you built earlier:
+(UNIX users) Use following commands to clean the solutions that you built earlier:
 ```bash
 # Clean node-gyp
 node-gyp clean